Team

 Executive Director

-Born and raised in Colorado, Alison brings 18 years of experience growing systems-change organizations.
-After earning her bachelor's degree in communications at Pepperdine University, Alison completed her master's in Community Development and postgraduate work in Program Monitoring and Evaluation at Stellenbosch University in South Africa.
-Alison has significant experience building communications, research, impact and innovation functions at GlobalGiving, a nonprofit operating nationally and internationally.
-Over 13 years Alison helped GlobalGiving deliver $150m/year to grassroots nonprofits around the world.
+Born and raised in Colorado, Alison brings two decades of experience growing systems-change organizations.
+After earning her communications degree at Pepperdine University, Alison completed her master's in Community Development and postgraduate work in Program Monitoring and Evaluation at Stellenbosch University in South Africa.
+Alison built communications, research, impact and innovation functions at GlobalGiving, a nonprofit delivering $150m/year to grassroots nonprofits around the world.
 Alison also worked in communications at the Denver Art Museum and served as a Kiva Fellow in Kenya.

 Ellery Ellison